About the Association

 Judge Skirgailė Žalimienė, Supreme Administrative Court of Lithuania

-Judge Sylvaine Poillot-Peruzzetto, French Cours de Cassation;
+Judge Sylvaine Poillot-Peruzzetto, French Cours de Cassation

+Since the foundation of the Association, the CAT has acted as the Secretariat and it continues to provide administrative support for its activities.
+Dr Adam Scott, formerly a founding Member of the CAT and now its Director of Studies and, when intra-EU matters are concerned, Anne-Marie Witters (see above) co-ordinates these activities.
 The main purpose of the AECLJ is to provide a forum for the exchange of knowledge and experience in the field of competition law among the judiciary across the European Union and elsewhere in Europe thereby promoting a coherency and consistency of approach, particularly in the context of the modernisation of the application of Articles 101 and 102 under EC Regulation 1/2003 and, nowadays, of similar provisions in Member States, in the EEA, in Switzerland and in the United Kingdom.

 Regulation 1/2003 “modernised” the enforcement of EU competition law placing a renewed emphasis both on public enforcement by national authorities in the Member States and on private actions in the national courts.
 Both judicial oversight of the actions of national authorities and conduct of private actions fall to the national judiciaries who now have an increased role in the European system of competition law.
+After two decades, that Regulation is now being reviewed by the European Commission and the AECLJ is expected to contribute to evaluation and to any revision.

 The national competition authorities in the European Union meet regularly under the auspices of the European Competition Network (ECN).
 No similar institutional arrangement was established by the European Union for national judges.
 While in other fields of harmonised law the European Commission organises conferences where judges can exchange experience, it acts with restraint in the competition law field because the Commission is a competition authority and is mindful of the need to maintain the proper distance between itself and the European judiciaries.
 In the light of their increased role, the national judiciaries have particularly felt the need to be able to meet under the auspices of a body such as the AECLJ in order to discuss issues of common concern and “best practice”.

-Since, to a large extent, competition law is now applied in Europe by national judges, it is of vital importance that judges dealing with this field of law in the are able to communicate on an informal level, discussing matters of common concern and enquiring about parallel proceedings.
+Since, to a large extent, competition law is now applied in Europe by national judges, it is of vital importance that judges dealing with this field of law are able to communicate on an informal level, discussing matters of common concern and enquiring about parallel proceedings.
 The consistent application of competition law largely depends on the existence of a network to facilitate such an exchange of experience within Europe.